Kumu Hula Greg

 has also traveled to perform and teach in California, Japan, Korea and Canada.

-He was an Alaka'i (assistant instructor) for
+He was an Alaka'i for the Kane of Keolalaulani

 for the State of